 We invest your money into a broad mix of assets.
-The asset diagram below shows the type and percentage of each asset that the With-Profits Sub-Fund invests in.
+The asset diagram below shows the type and percentage of each asset that the Sub-Funds invest in.

-The Sub-Fund your policy invests in will always hold a mixture of higher and lower risk assets to achieve its objective.
+The Sub-Funds your policy invests in will always hold a mixture of higher and lower risk assets to achieve their objectives.

-The Sub-Fund holds a greater proportion of higher risk assets, such as equities (shares) and property.
+The Sub-Funds hold a greater proportion of higher risk assets, such as equities (shares) and property.
 The rest is in medium and lower risk investments, such as fixed interest, alternative investments and cash/money market investments.